Multiconfigurational short-range on-top pair-density functional theory: INTRODUCTION

 In this work, we present a variational, second-order optimization scheme for the range-separated multiconfigurational on-top pair density hybrid.
-We denoted this method the multiconfigurational short-range on-top pair density functional theory (MC-srPDFT).
-This works expands our previous developments in the regime of range-separated multiconfigurational hybrids.\cite{fromager2007universality,hedegaard2013,hedegaard2018multiconfigurational,fromager2013} In this work the on-top pair density functional presented is a translated\cite{li2014multiconfiguration} version of the range-separated short-range local spin density approximation functional,\cite{paziani2006local} which we designate sr$t$LDA in accordance with the notation used in the original MC-PDFT paper.\cite{li2014multiconfiguration} This paper is structured as follows: In Section \ref{Theory} we derive the theory required for a second-order optimization of an MC-srPDFT wave function.
-We next showcase the method showing calculated dissociation curves for \ce{H2}, \ce{N2}, and \ce{Cr2}.
+We denote this method the multiconfigurational short-range on-top pair density functional theory (MC-srPDFT).
+This work expands our and others' previous developments in the regime of range-separated multiconfigurational hybrids.\cite{fromager2007universality,hedegaard2013,hedegaard2018multiconfigurational,fromager2013,hapka2020a} In this work the on-top pair density functional presented is a translated\cite{li2014multiconfiguration} version of the range-separated short-range local spin density approximation functional,\cite{paziani2006local} which we designate sr$t$LDA in accordance with the notation used in the original MC-PDFT paper.\cite{li2014multiconfiguration} This range-separated model was also suggested recently by Hapka \textit{et al.}\cite{hapka2020a}, but it was only derived and implemented in a non-variational form based on standard CASSCF, i.e.\ a range-separated version of CAS-PDFT.

+This paper is structured as follows: In Section \ref{Theory} we derive the theory required for a second-order optimization of an MC-srPDFT wave function.
+We next showcase the method showing calculated dissociation curves for \ce{H2}, \ce{N2}, \ce{Cr2}, and the rotational barriers of singlet and triplet states of ethene.
 The computational details are given in Section \ref{ComDetails} while the results are discussed in Section \ref{Results}.
 Finally, we conclude the paper in Section \ref{Conclusion}.